TopicalTom/Shoppies/README.md

 ### Design: Establishing Clear Flow

 One of the issues with the initial design provided for this challenge (below) is that the user has to piece together the narrative of the experience and what they are seeking to accomplish.
-With some effort and contextual clues, a user might figure out that The Shoppies is some sort of movie award ceremony they are able to nominate movies to but the process to do wouldn’t lend to a very positive experience:
+With some effort and contextual clues a user might figure out that The Shoppies is some sort of movie award ceremony they are able to nominate movies to, but having little to no guidance would likely lead to a less than ideal experience.

 <br />